ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour001.md

 3. <code>board</code> - a representation of the physical board you are using.
 This is created by specifying the Particle board and passing in the Particle Access Token and the device ID or alias.
 4. <code>client</code> - This is the agent class that facilitates the communication between your device and the Azure IoT Hub.
 It takes the device-specific connection string as an argument and establishes a connection with the IoT Hub.

 Now that the objects are created, you can get to the meat of the application.
 Johnny Five provides a board 'ready' event that makes a callback when the board is on, initialized and ready for action.
-Inside the ananymous callback function is where your application code executes (this function is invoked when the board is ready for use).
+Inside the anonymous callback function is where your application code executes (this function is invoked when the board is ready for use).

 Johnny Five provides a collection of objects that represent the board, the pins on the board, and various types of sensors and devices that could be connected to the board.
 In this lab series you will work with the Temperature and Barometer classes as a representation of the HTU21D humidity sensor and the MPL3115A2 barometric pressure sensor respectively.
-When you create an instance of the classes you will specfy the controller class by defining the sensor name (HTU21D or MPL3115A2).
+When you create an instance of the classes you will specify the controller class by defining the sensor name (HTU21D or MPL3115A2).

 In the following code you will invoke the <code>board.on()</code> function which establishes a callback function that is invoked when the board is on, initialized and ready.
 All of the operational code for the board will be in the <code>board.on()</code> function (helper functions may exist outside the scope on the <code>board.on()</code> function).
-Withint the <code>board.on()</code> function you will create an object reference to the sensors on the weather shield.
-Similar to the <code>board</code> object, the object you create to referenc ethe shield will have an <code>on()</code> function that establishes a callback that exposes the data read from the sensors on the shield.
+Within the <code>board.on()</code> function you will create an object reference to the sensors on the weather shield.
+Similar to the <code>board</code> object, the object you create to reference the shield will have an <code>on()</code> function that establishes a callback that exposes the data read from the sensors on the shield.

 {% highlight javascript %}
 // The board.on() executes the anonymous function when the